-Computer Aided Design and Drafting Technology - Computer Aided Engineering Option (CAD.CAE.CT)
+Computer Aided Design and Engineering Technology - Computer Aided Engineering Option (CAD.CAE.CT)

 Engineering/Manufacturing and Industrial Technology